Table of Contents

 Different types of medical chart reviews:

-Chart review for medical need:
+Chart review for medical needs:

 This method of analysis is used by health providers and hospital agencies to hold rates low and assess the appropriateness of treatment.
 Pre-authorizations and concurrent hospitalization evaluations are the most frequent forms of reviews to assess patient needs, often carried out as part of a use control policy.
 Applications for non-urgent programs must be completed before they are submitted for authorization.
 A licensed physician typically reviews claims for facilities that are not provided by a member’s package and those that are not straightforward.
-Simultaneous assessments carried out after the hospitalization of the patient are aimed at assessing the planned duration of stay, evaluating whether medically necessary continuing hospitalization is required, and make sure the right quality of treatment is being provided.
-Medical chart reviews are carried out on both sides from the insurance company and also by the hospitals which are mostly qualified physicians.
+Simultaneous assessments carried out after the hospitalization of the patient are aimed at assessing the planned duration of stay, evaluating whether medically necessary continuing hospitalization is required, and making sure the right quality of treatment is being provided.
+Medical chart reviews are carried out on both sides by the insurance company and also by the hospitals, which are mostly qualified physicians.
 It is mainly done to prevent the payment denial of the concerned individual.

 Chart review for legal purposes: